ArkEcosystem/laravel-foundation/usage/ui.md

 There's a few ways you can make use of the new modals in conjunction with Alpine:

 For JS-only modals, you need to use the `<x-ark-js-modal />` component.
-You need to initiate the modal with a name (using the `name` attribute) and it can be opened by calling `Livewire.emit('openModal', 'name-of-my-modal')`
+You need to initiate the modal with a name (using the `name` attribute) and it can be opened by calling `Livewire.dispatch('openModal', 'name-of-my-modal')`

 ```html
 <x-ark-js-modal name="name-of-my-modal'">